chrisjsewell/ipypublish/README.md

 - all keys are optional
 - if there is no title, then the notebook filename will be used
 - if run_nbconvert.sh is called on a folder, then the meta data from the first notebook will be used
+- logo should be the name (without extension) of the logo, then use e.g. `run_nbconvert.sh -l logos/logo_example.png Example.ipynb`

 To ignore a markdown cell: